 - Add the heavy cream very slowly and carefully, stirring constantly (it will bubble and spatter).
 Simmer for 5-6 minutes, stirring occasionally.
 Remove from heat and set aside.

 - While the caramel syrup is simmering, melt the butter in a small skillet over medium heat.
-Stir in the brown sugar and salt.
+Stir in the brown sugar.

 - Add the apples to the skillet with the cinnamon and stir to combine.